Find Affordable College Courses

 Charles Town, WV

-Catholic Distance University came in at #9 in this year’s edition of the Most Popular Theological & Ministerial Studies Bachelor’s Degree Schools in the Southeast Region ranking.
-Located in the town of Charles Town, CDU is a private not-for-profit college with a small student population.
+Catholic Distance University landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree theological and ministerial studies programs.
+Located in the fringe town of Charles Town, CDU is a private not-for-profit college with a small student population.

 About 33% of the students majoring in theology at the school are women while 67% are male.